 ITU-T Study Group 17 is responsible for developing key technical Recommendations in supporting building confidence and security in the use of ICTs.

 To this end, this includes studies relating to security, including cybersecurity, countering spam and identity management.
-It also includes security architecture and framework, security management, and security of networks, applications and services such as the Internet of Things (IoT), intelligent transport systems (ITS), secure application services, social networks, cloud computing, distributed ledger technology (DLT) and telebiometrics.
+It also includes security architecture and framework, security management, and security of networks, applications and services such as the Internet of Things (IoT), intelligent transport systems (ITS), secure application services, social networks, cloud computing, distributed ledger technology (DLT), all aspects of trust including trusted networks and architecture and telebiometrics.
 Study Group 17 is also responsible for the application of open system communications, including directory and object identifiers, and for technical languages, the method for their usage and other issues related to the software aspects of telecommunication systems, and for conformance testing to improve the quality of Recommendations.

 Study Group 17's role is to provide technical solutions for addressing security for ICTs and ensuring security by ICTs.
 Studies focus especially on security for new emerging areas, such as security for IMT-2020/5G and beyond, IoT, smart cities, DLT, big data analytics, ITS, security aspects related to artificial intelligence (AI) and quantum-related technologies.
 Its study areas also include the management of personally identifiable information (PII), such as technical and operational aspects of data protection with respect to ensuring confidentiality, integrity and availability of PII.